-During the Annual Plan consultation the Council also consulted on a revised Dangerous Dams Policy.
-The policy only applies to medium or high impact dams that retain three or more metres depth and hold more than 20,000 cubic metres volume, of water or fluid.
-The revised policy includes reference to earthquake-prone and flood-prone dams as required by an amendment to the Building Act 2004.
-Following consultation the Council adopted the new policy.
+The Building Act 2004 (the Act) requires the Council to review its policy on Dangerous Dams within five years of the policy being adopted.
+The policy only applies to medium or high impact dams that retain three or more metres depth, and hold more than 20,000 cubic metres volume, of water or fluid.